 Designed by internationally known architect Will Bruder, the Donald W. Reynolds Center for the Visual Arts is a four level, 70,000 square-foot building that has become one of the most distinguished architectural achievements in Nevada.
 Inspired by the landscape and the unique geological formations of the Black Rock Desert, the Museum is a striking addition to downtown Reno, an architectural icon, and an environmental statement about our surroundings.
 The design for the Museum incorporates Bruder’s sculptural design style and highlights his unique sense of space, movement, materials, and light.

-The Museum features 15,337 square feet of gallery space, a 180 seat multi-media theater, Center for Art + Environment research center and library, museum store and the on-site restaurant chez louie.
-Further, the ground level and rooftop sculpture galleries offer views of Reno’s skyline as well as the Sierra Nevada mountain range.
+The Museum features 15,337 square feet of gallery space, a 180 seat multi-media theater, Center for Art + Environment, store and the on-site restaurant chez louie.
 One of the most dynamic features of the building is the 68 ft. high and 250 ft. long torqued exterior wall.
-The wall is constructed with nine steel columns which tilt from 5 to 12 degrees creating angles which change depending on where and how the wall is viewed.
-The wall is sided with ANTHRA-ZINC®, a black material made of zinc that has been creased and folded to create a pattern based on the rock textures found in the Black Rock Desert.
+The wall is sided with a black material made of zinc that has been creased and folded to create a pattern based on the rock textures found in the Black Rock Desert.